Jasmineeds/coe332-final/README.md

 # Tectonic Tantrums: The Exploration of Earthquakes

+This is the final project for the COE 332 Software Engineering and Design, Spring 2025.

 ## Project Overview

 Tectonic Tantrums is a project designed to explore and analyze earthquake data using information sourced from the United States Geological Survey (USGS).
 This application allows users to load, query, and visualize seismic activity through a robust API.
 The goal of this software is to foster a deeper understanding of earthquakes.
 Through the API endpoints, users can retrieve earthquake statistics, generate histograms of earthquake frequencies by city, and manage data efficiently.
 The project emphasizes user interaction and data management, providing a comprehensive tool for researchers, educators, and anyone interested in the dynamics of seismic events.
 With features such as job management for processing data and integration with Redis for efficient data caching, Tectonic Tantrums serves as a valuable resource for analyzing global seismic activity.